ameya1252/video-analytics-engine/README.md

 ```

 ## Notes / Disclaimers
-- This is a showcase/demo scaffold optimized for readability and portability.
-Replace stubs with production-grade code for real deployments.
 - WebSocket frame bodies here are JSON metadata for simplicity; you can swap in binary frames (e.g., encoded JPEG/RAW) to optimize throughput.
 - Latency numbers are targets; actual performance depends on hardware and network.
 The design choices (zero-copy paths, batching, mixed precision, pinning, NUMA-aware thread pools) are representative of techniques used to achieve **<40ms gateway latency** and strong uptime SLOs.